SRO Motorsports Group, the architect of modern GT racing

 Despite the demise of FIA GT1 World Championship after the 2012 season, SRO was immediately on the road to success again with the Blancpain Endurance Series it had launched in 2011, as a direct continuation of the old three-hour, three-driver FIA GT Championship format.
 This rapidly grew into one of the world’s most successful GT championships.
 The season highlight was undoubtedly the Total 24 Hours of Spa, run in collaboration with the RACB and under the management of Laurent Gaudin, and which rapidly turned into the world’s leading endurance race exclusively for GT cars, with spectacular grids and exceptional racing.

-Recent years have seen SRO step out of most of the national and single-make series it was running, going from a maximum of 14 different series at one point to concentrate on the Blancpain GT Series, which combined the existing Blancpain Endurance Series with the former FIA GT sprint series into a single entity, as well as the increasingly successful Avon Tyres British GT Championship.
+Recent years have seen SRO step out of most of the national and single-make series it was running, going from a maximum of 14 different series at one point to concentrate on the Blancpain GT Series, which combines the Blancpain GT Series Endurance Cup with the Blancpain GT Series Sprint Cup, as well as the increasingly successful British GT Championship.

-With new programmes on the way, such as the GT Sports Club for amateur drivers, the Ultracar Sports Club for the most spectacular machines, the SRO Race Centre at Paul Ricard in association with Michel Mhitarian and the new partnership with Sepang International Circuit on the Sepang 12 Hours, SRO continues its development and is fully in gear for the next 20 years.
+With new programmes such as Intercontinental GT Challenge, the first-ever global GT3 Series, the Blancpain GT Sports Club for amateur drivers, the Blancpain Ultracar Sports Club for the most spectacular machines, the SRO Race Centre at Paul Ricard in association with Michel Mhitarian, Curbstone, that provides ultimate track driving opportunities on world renowned race circuits in Western Europe for supercar owners, as well as test driving facilities for race car drivers. and the new partnership with Sepang International Circuit on the Sepang 12 Hours, SRO continues its development.